Cotton Tail Thrift

 Companion Plants Creeping Phlox (Phlox); Hens and Chicks (Sempervivum); Carpet Bugle (Ajuga); Sedum (Sedum); Daylily (Hemerocallis)

-Care Thrives in well-drained, loamy to sandy soils; shelter from harsh afternoon sun in hot summer regions.
+Care Instructions Thrives in well-drained, loamy to sandy soils; shelter from harsh afternoon sun in hot summer regions.
 Water deeply, regularly in first growing season to establish root system; once established, tolerates mild drought.
 Avoid excess winter moisture.
 Feed regularly throughout growing season.
 Deadhead to promote repeat bloom.

 Lore This plant maintains a high tolerance of copper in the soil and is valuable for revegetating areas where this mineral is problematic in the environment.